offGustavo/md-agenda.nvim/README.md

 > 4. The repeating task has a **progress indicator** with a **zero** progress.

 **If the agenda item has a repeat indicator**;
-- The completed task is directly saved to the logbook without changing the task type.
+- The completed/cancelled task is directly saved to the logbook without changing the task type.
 - If the current scheduled time exceeds the given deadline, the task is marked as due.
 - If the next scheduled time will exceed the deadline, the task is marked as done.